Leila Pahlavi

-Leila Pahlavi (لیلا پهلوی; 27 March 1970 – 10 June 2001) was a princess of Iran and the youngest daughter of Mohammad Reza Shah and his third wife, Shahbanu Farah Pahlavi.
+Leila Pahlavi (لیلا پهلوی; 27 March 1970 – 10 June 2001) was a princess of Iran.
+She was the youngest daughter of Mohammad Reza Shah the last Shah of Iran, and his third wife, Shahbanu Farah Pahlavi.

+She was nine years old when she and her family were forced into exile as a result of the 1979 Islamic Revolution.
+She studied literature and philosophy at Brown University.
+She committed suicide at 31 years of age.